 The Romans followed the Greeks, and ruled areas of Croatia in a much more emphatic fashion.
 Parts of what is today Croatia, especially the areas along the coast and Dalmatia in particular, became part of the Roman Empire around 9 AD.
 The major Roman settlements included Pola (Pula), Jader (Zadar), Salona (Solin, which is near Split) and Epidaurum (Cavtat).
 Emperor Diocletian (who ruled from 284 AD to 286 AD) was born in Salona/Solin and had his palace in Split – elements of which are very well preserved and an absolute must-see – built in 305 AD.
 Another famous sight from the Roman period – the Arena in Pula – was built between 27 BC to 68 AD.

-Around the early part of the 7th century AD, Croatian tribes (arriving from present day Poland) settled across various parts of the area that is present-day Croatia in both the northern and southern regions.
+Around the early part of the 7th century AD, Croatian tribes arrived from present day Poland.
+They settled across various parts of the area that is present-day Croatia in both the northern and southern regions.
 The Croats accepted Christianity around 800 AD, and soon established their own state ruled by princes or dukes.

 The first prominent ruler in Croatia was Branimir, who was a duke of Dalmatia from 872 to 879.
 It was King Tomislav, however, who united the Croats in Dalmatia and Pannonia (northern Croatia) into one Kingdom in 925.
 The Croatia of this time was a reasonably strong country within Europe.
 Tomislav was succeeded by the Kings Kresimir and Zvonimir.

 In 1091, as Croatia’s lineage of Kings had come to an end, King Ladislaus of Hungary became ruler of Croatia.
-It was in 1102, however, that an official union with Hungary was established, whereby Croatia retained its existence as a separate Kingdom and could be governed by its own Ban (governor) who would be appointed by the Hungarian King.
+It was in 1102, however, that an official union with Hungary was established; Croatia retained its existence as a separate Kingdom with its own Ban (governor) appointed by the Hungarian King.
 This union with Hungary, under various guises and rulers, would last until World War I.

 Along the coast, a different history was progressing.
 Of probably the greatest importance, Dubrovnik was established in the 7th century.
 It then became part of the Byzantine Empire until 1205, after which it was taken over by Venice.
-In 1358, Dubrovnik gained independence and the Republic of Ragusa, as it was known, prospered for a number of centuries due to shipping and trade.
+In 1358, Dubrovnik gained independence.
+The Republic of Ragusa, as it was known, prospered for a number of centuries due to shipping and trade.